aMorteza/TCP-NS2-Congestion-Control/ReadMe.md

-A comparsion on network congestion control algorithms using ns2 tcl simulation,
+A comparsion on network congestion control algorithms on TCP connection using ns2 simulation
 ====================

-plot congestion window size change (CWND), Goodput, Packet loss rate and RTT for two traffic flows on TCP connection during 1000 ms.
+Here we plot average congestion window size change (CWND), Goodput, Packet loss rate and RTT for ten iterations of on two traffic flows with TCP connection during 1000 ms.
-Network simulation iteration numbers is configurable in start.sh file.

 ![panel](img/topology.png)